sxpl-DavidSchmidt/FlightController/README.md

 # FlightController
-A university project to build a basic flight controller for an autonomous drone
+A university project to build a basic flight controller for an autonomous drone.
+Code is written for the ATmega328P / Arduino Nano